ffund/ml-notebooks/notebooks/4-model-selection.md

 ::: {.cell .markdown}

-Although the first two features (`0` and `1`) are the only meaningful features, they will not necessarily be the only ones with a high "score" using this method, because of the noise in the data:
+Although the first two features (`0` and `1`) are the only meaningful features, they will not necessarily be the only ones with a high "score" using this method, because of the noise in the data.
+Some of the "irrelevant" features will have scores as high or higher:

 :::